ThorKn/vexriscv-ulx3s-simple-plugin/README.md

 3. generate the bitstream for the ULX3S.
 4. upload the bitstream to the ULX3S.
 5. build a C-Project to test the custom instruction.
-6. upload the ELF-file via an Openocd-Debugger and GDB.
+6. upload the ELF-file via a JTAG-Adapter, using GDB.
 7. seeing the UART output in a console.

 That all is include in this Repository.